wafflepie/dotfiles/README.md

 ```
 .dotfiles/
 ├── binaries      # Useful binaries, explore them!
-├── scripts       # (Re)initialization scripts, also runnable by themselves
 ├── submodules    # Various submodules, I use them as sources for symlinks
 └── topics        # Config files and install scripts organized by topics
 ```